GoatRanger/RPG-Maker-MZ-UnusedFilesRemoval/README.md

 **Usage:**

-1. Place `Stage_Project.py` and `Unused_assets_Gem.py` in the same directory, doesn't matter where.
+1. Place `Stage_Project.py` and `Unused_assets.py` in the same directory folder, doesn't matter where.
 2. Run the script from the command line: `python Stage_Project.py`.
+Stage_Project will hand over the staging folder to Unused_assets.
-Optionally run `python Unused_assets_Gem.py` to remove unused files if you already have a project staging directory
+    Optionally run `python Unused_assets.py` to remove unused files if you already have a project staging directory
 3. Follow the on-screen prompts to select your project directory and choose whether to preview or delete unused files.

 ## Stage_Project.py
 This script automates the process of staging your RPG Maker MZ project for deployment.
 It can perform various tasks, including:

 *   Copying your project to a new staging directory.
-*   Running `Unused_assets_Gem.py` to remove unused files.
+*   Running `Unused_assets.py` to remove unused files.

 **Features:**

 *   Automates project staging.
-*   Integrates with `Unused_assets_Gem.py` for asset cleanup.
+*   Integrates with `Unused_assets.py` for asset cleanup.
 *   Can be customized for your specific deployment needs.

 **Usage:**

-1. Place `Stage_Project.py` in the same directory as `Unused_assets_Gem.py`.
+1. Place `Stage_Project.py` in the same directory as `Unused_assets.py`.
 2. Run the script from the command line: `python Stage_Project.py`
 3. The script will prompt you for the source and destination directories and perform the staging process.
-4. As written it always runs `Unused_assets_Gem.py`.
+4. As written, it always runs `Unused_assets.py`.
 This is a non-destructive scan for unused files.
 You must manually decide to delete them.

 ## Unused_assets_Gem.py
 This script automates the process of removing unreferenced files from your RPG Maker MZ project prior to deployment.
 Useful either for web deployment on a platform like itch.io, or just reducing the overall footprint of your project.
 You might have 1000+ unused files if you start from a full RPG Maker MZ template.
 This program performs various tasks, including: